-Check out Chen Steenvoorden's new Busicom 141-PF Printing Calculator Simulator implemented in WebAssembly.
+Check out Chen Steenvoorden's Busicom 141-PF Printing Calculator Simulator implemented in WebAssembly.

 Note best: The the 141-PF was a vintage adding machine, so you'll see the digits you typed on "paper" only after you press an operator button like "plus."